EngineersBox/VVSFS/report.md

 ## Inode Attributes

-We added support for storing `GID / UID / atime / ctime / mtime`.
-We acheived this by:

-  1. Adding the fields to the `vvsfs_inode` structure.

-  2. Loading the data within the `vvsfs_iget` method.
-      - Following Minix / EXT2's lead we set the tv_nsec time to zero.

-  3. Syncing the data to disk within the `vvsfs_write_inode` method.

-  4. We chose to not implement `setattr / getattr` at this time since we didn't have anything meanful to change from the generic default function provided by the VFS.

-Challenges implementing this feature:

-  1. During initial development it was discovered that the filesystem was somehow relying on the order of the inital fields in the `vvsfs_inode`.
-Instead of properly resolving this issue we decided to store the new fields at the end of the struct.

-  2. During testing it was discovered that the Linux kernel has measures to prevent disk trashing by not updating an inodes `atime` all the time.
-To override this and force the kernel to always update the times we added `strictatime` to our test mount script.
+As part of the baseline tasks, we've added support for inode attributes.
+More specifically the following fields:

+ * `GID`: group id
+ * `UID`: user id
+ * `atime`: access timestamp
+ * `ctime`: change timestamp
+ * `mtime`: modified timestamp

+Structurally, the `vvsfs_inode` structure was the only place to update, adding the necessary fields.
+The current size denoted by the `VVSFS_INODESIZE` already makes provision for all potential fields.
+Thus, no updates to the size of the structure used when writing to memory/disk are needed.

+In order to load these fields, we updated the `vvsfs_iget` method to write the `atime/ctime/mtime` fields to the inode structure from the disk inode.
+Note that we also set the nanoseconds to 0 (`tv_nsec` field on a time) to be consistent with `ext2` and `minixfs`.
+Additionally, the `vvsfs_write_inode` method was updated to perform the inverse, writing the fields from inode to disk inode.
+Lastly, we did not implement `setattr/getattr` since there was nothing additional we desired above the generic
+VSF implementation.

+During the initial development of the inode attributes, position dependent behaviour was not accounted for in the struct packing for inodes.
+Given we are writing inodes with the full size (not truncated to minimal packing size), we instead chose to pad the struct prior to writing to disk.
+Thus we write to the precise field position according to the struct layout (assuming default packing).
+Another key point is that we discovered that the Linux kernel has provisions to prevent disk thrashing when updating the
+`atime` field often.
+In order to override this behaviour and force the kernel to write through to disk, the `strictatime` parameter was included as a mounting option for out testing scripts.

 ## Supporting FS Stats